Frasan00/json-quasar/README.md

-# Typescript json-validator
+# Typescript JSON Validator

 - This is a simple json validator for typescript.
 It is based on the [json-schema](https://json-schema.org/) standard.
-- It is framework-agnostic so it can be used with any framework.
+- It's framework-agnostic, so it can be used with any framework.

-### Documentation
+## Documentation

 - [Installation](#installation)
 - [Usage](#usage)

-### Installation
+## Installation

 - Can be installed with npm or yarn